hybrid-robotics/Elixir/README.md

 Directories:

-    IntroducingElixir	From the book Introducing Elixir
+    IntroducingElixir	From the book Introducing Elixir# Elixir